2 Colorado officers under investigation after violent arrest

-DENVER (AP) — A Colorado police officer faces felony charges after he allegedly used a pistol to beat a man, choked him and threatened to kill him while attempting an arrest.
+AURORA, Colorado (AP) — A Colorado police officer has been arrested on felony charges after a video showed him using his pistol to beat a man he was attempting to arrest, choking him and threatening to kill him, and a second officer was also arrested after authorities say she failed to stop her colleague as required by a new police accountability law.

-The incident happened Friday in the Denver suburb of Aurora, whose police department has been plagued by numerous police misconduct cases in recent years including the 2018 death of Elijah McClain.
-Aurora police Chief Vanessa Wilson was expected to address the incident at a news conference Tuesday afternoon.
+Body camera footage was shown Tuesday at a news conference of the Friday incident that happened in the Denver suburb of Aurora, whose police department has been plagued by numerous police misconduct cases in recent years including the 2019 death of Elijah McClain.

+The man repeatedly says “You’re killing me, bro,” as Aurora police Officer John Haubert holds him down and strikes him, the video shows.

+“If you move, I will shoot you,” Haubert says.
+The officer says repeatedly “Stop fighting,” as the man cries and gasps for air.

+Aurora police Chief Vanessa Wilson called the arrest a “very despicable act” at the press conference.

+“This video will shock your conscience.
+It is very disturbing,” said Wilson, who took over the department last year.
+“We’re disgusted.
+We’re angry.
+This is not police work.
+We don’t train this.”

-Aurora police Officer John Haubert is under investigation over possible attempted first-degree assault, second-degree assault and felony menacing in connection with the Friday incident, according to arrest warrant affidavits written by an Aurora police detective and obtained by The Denver Post.
+Haubert is under investigation over possible attempted first-degree assault, second-degree assault and felony menacing in connection with the Friday incident, according to arrest warrant affidavits written by an Aurora police detective and obtained by The Denver Post.

 Officer Francine Martinez faces charges over allegedly not intervening to try to stop Haubert’s purported use of force, the documents say.
 A new Colorado police accountability law requires law enforcement to intervene when they witness abuses of force.

-Note: This story has been updated to correct that Elijah McClain died in 2019, not 2018.